VBM Domobar Super V4 Dual Boiler PID Switchable Espresso Machine

 - Stainless steel – Polished to a mirror finish.

 - Easily removable – First remove the top cover.
 Then remove the 6 screws (3 on each side) and the wrap-around body slides off.

 Extremely large stainless steel drip tray

 Can be easily removed for cleaning.
-Grate stays on machine when pulling out drip tray so that it is one step removal to empty.
+Grate stays on the VBM Domobar Super when pulling out drip tray so that it is one step removal to empty.

 GICAR branded electronic water level control